raiden-network/spec/mediated_transfer.rst

 Overview
 ========

-The protocol supports mediated transfers.
-Nodes may use them to send payments.
+Nodes can use a :term:`mediated transfer` to send payments to another node without opening a direct channel to it.

-A :term:`Mediated transfer` may be cancelled and can expire until the initiator reveals the secret.
+A mediated transfer is done in two stages, usually through multiple channels:

-A mediated transfer is done in two stages, possibly on a series of channels:
+- **Allocation:** Reserve token :term:`capacity` for a given payment, using a :ref:`locked transfer message <locked-transfer-message>`.

-- Reserve token :term:`capacity` for a given payment, using a :ref:`locked transfer message <locked-transfer-message>`.
+- **Finalization:** Use the reserved token amount to complete payments, using the :ref:`unlock message <unlock-message>`

-- Use the reserved token amount to complete payments, using the :ref:`unlock message <unlock-message>`
+A mediated transfer may be cancelled and can expire until the initiator reveals the secret.

 Mediated Transfers
 ==================

-A :term:`Mediated Transfer` is a hash-time-locked transfer.
+A :term:`mediated transfer` is a hash-time-locked transfer.
 Currently raiden supports only one type of lock.
 The lock has an amount that is being transferred, a :term:`secrethash` used to verify the secret that unlocks it, and a :term:`lock expiration` to determine its validity.

 Mediated transfers have an :term:`initiator` and a :term:`target` and a number of mediators in between.
 The number of mediators can also be zero as these transfers can also be sent to a direct partner.
 Assuming ``N`` number of mediators, a mediated transfer will require ``10N + 16`` messages to complete.
 These are: